talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let collectionId = 56; // Number | The ID of the collection.
 You can get it with the [List collections in account](#operation/listAccountCollections) endpoint. let opts = {
-  'upFile': "upFile_example" // String | The file with the information about the data that should be imported.
+  'upFile': "upFile_example" // String | The file containing the data that is being imported.
 };
 apiInstance.importAccountCollection(collectionId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);